 SID Note:

-AI Capabilities: AI often functions best as an embedded capability within other software categories.
+AI often functions best as an embedded capability within other software categories.

 Project management: AI can forecast delays before they happen.